aaron-bruner/ECE-3270/README.md

 The purpose of this exercise is to learn how to connect simple input and output devices to an FPGA chip and implement a circuit that uses these devices.
 Overall, the circuitry will display either the current Fibonacci number or the next.
 The input will be provided using a 4-Bit binary input through switches.

 ###### Lab 2
 The purpose of this lab is to implement a state machine that keeps track of the current signal status.
-The state machine will then need to have the libraries signals added to work with OpenCL.
+The plane controller will transistion from being on the ground to an altitude of 10k and then 25k.
+If the plane stays at 25k for 5 clock cycles then the passangers can remove their seatbelts.
+This is all displayed through a